-This summer, as you plan to recreate on our public lands, you might be wondering if there are any dog-friendly National Parks that you can visit with your pet.
-You may know that in our National Parks, there are often permits, strict rules, and regulations that are in place to protect the parks and their visitors, and these sometimes prohibit dogs within the park.
-This leaves you with the option of finding doggy day care or skipping the park all together.
+National Parks are notorious for being amazing spots for hiking, biking, and getting outdoors — and notoriously strict for restrictions on where dogs are allowed.
+In our National Parks, there are often rules and regulations that are in place to protect the parks and their visitors, and these sometimes prohibit dogs within the park.
+This leaves you with the option of finding doggy daycare or skipping the park altogether.

 As passionate outdoor adventurers and dog-lovers who hate to leave our pups at home, we know how hard it can be to find wild places where you can bring your dog.
 That’s why we made it our mission to find out which of our National Parks are the most dog-friendly for a pawsitively great time outside.

-In this new blog post, we share a list of the most dog-friendly national parks, along with a list of campgrounds and trails in each of those parks where your dog is allowed.
+In this blog post, we share a list of the most dog-friendly national parks, along with some campgrounds and trails in each of those parks where your dog is allowed.